dotnet/performance/src/scenarios/README.md

 **Run with a specific output directory**

-    dotnet.exe run -- --perf:outputdir C:\temp\JitBench\_results --netcoreapp-version 2.1.0-preview3-26416-01
+    dotnet.exe run -- --perf:outputdir C:\temp\Scenarios\_results --netcoreapp-version 2.1.0-preview3-26416-01

 ## Adding a new Benchmark ##

-In the Benchmarks folder create a new .cs file that implements a class deriving from Benchmark.
-Provide a name for the benchmark in the constructor and implement the abstract Setup() method.
-In Setup do whatever you need to do to acquire files specific to your benchmark and then set the properties
+In the Benchmarks folder create a new `.cs` file that implements a class deriving from Benchmark.
+Provide a name for the benchmark in the constructor and implement the abstract `Setup()` method.
+In `Setup` do whatever you need to do to acquire files specific to your benchmark and then set the properties

 - ExePath
 - WorkingDirPath
 - EnvironmentVariables (optional)

-to determine what process will be invoked later when the benchmark runs.
-BuildHelloWorldBenchmark.cs is a simple example if you need a template to copy.
+to determine what process will be invoked later when the benchmark runs. `BuildHelloWorldBenchmark.cs` is a simple example if you need a template to copy.
 MusicStore is a bit more sophisticated and shows gathering custom metrics + customizing the Benchview output.

 ## Automation
 This how we currently setup to run the test in CI and then retrieve its results.